 January was born in Santiago, the Philippines on April 9, 1986, and later immigrated to Vancouver, Canada with her adoptive mother.
 She was an advocate for trans rights and was known as the “bright light” among Vancouver’s LGBTQ community.

 January’s glowing heart has inspired and touched many across the community and through sharing her story, we hope to emit her light, legacy, and advocacy.

 This documentary feature film is a celebration of January’s life, among other trans women of colour.
 This film is about remembering the impact that January had on the lives of everyone she encountered.
 This film is about uplifting the narratives and lived experiences of trans women of colour.
 This film is about collectively liberating all marginalized and oppressed people.

-Trans women of colour are being murdered at a unprecedented rate and it is critical we stand in solidarity with trans women and fight for justice and trans rights, support trans narratives, and push for the eradication of transmisogyny.
+Trans women of colour are being murdered at an unprecedented rate and it is critical we stand in solidarity with trans women and fight for justice and trans rights, support trans narratives, and push for the eradication of transmisogyny.

 BIOS OF THE DIRECTORS

-BIOS OF THE PRODUCERS
+BIOS OF THE CAST MEMBERS

 Natasha is a beautiful woman now in her forties.
 She is a north-west coast native who has grown up in the cities.
 She first started transitioning at 16 years of age.
 Being rejected by her family has meant she grew up on the streets.
 As an adult, she is finding herself and gaining a sense of peace and stability.
 Natasha is currently married and resides in Edmonton, Alberta.

 Kelendria is a Black woman of Trans experience of Caribbean descent who uses her perspective and unique experience to bring awareness to the various issues surrounding trans people; especially trans women of colour.
 She has dedicated herself to using her voice to impact change and bridge understanding across all communities.